IlyaBoyur/IlyaBoyur/README.md

 What I'm already:
 - 🐍 started Python development for a more than 1 year ago
 - 👨‍🎓 graduated from Yandex.
-Praktikum less than a month ago
+Praktikum recently

 I study right now:
 - flask